 - Organisms and humans

-Our Master's of Science, with emphasis in Ecology and Environmental Science, focuses on increasing the knowledge of biological processes governing the relationships among organisms, organisms and their environment, and organisms and humans.
 This program prepares future professionals to understand, predict, and/or manage environmental responses brought about by natural and man-made events.
 Human disturbances of any kind produce unforeseen and often detrimental environmental consequences.
-The subject of protection of environmental resources and the techniques for their evaluation, management and restoration are prime interests in modern society.
+The subject of protection of environmental resources and the techniques for their evaluation, management, and restoration are prime interests in modern society.
 Our classes are small with opportunities to work with peers and faculty.
-Successful students are poised to seek new fields of endeavor, advance in their current professions, or prepare themselves for continuing academic training or educational.
+Successful students are poised to seek new fields of endeavor, advance in their current professions, or prepare themselves for continuing academic training or education.

-To be eligible for admission to the M.S. program, you must:
+To be eligible for admission to the MS in Biology program, you must have the following:

-- Have completed at least 33 semester hour credits of undergraduate biology or biology related courses (e.g. forestry, horticulture, environmental studies), and have taken at least three chemistry courses with labs, including both, inorganic and organic chemistry, or biochemistry.
+- Proof that you have completed at least 33 semester hour credits of undergraduate biology or biology related courses (e.g. forestry, horticulture, environmental studies), and have taken at least three chemistry courses with labs, including both, inorganic and organic chemistry, or biochemistry)

 We strongly recommended that applicants have completed math through Calculus I and two lab courses in physics.

 The Master of Science in Biology program requires the completion of 31 semester hour credits.
 At least 25 credits must be earned in biology courses (including biology-numbered courses offered by the Marine Science Consortium at Wallops Island).
 BIO515: Scientific Communication in Biology and BIO593: Biometry are

 required.
 In addition, students must either complete a thesis or a capstone experience consisting of three semester hours of Internship (BIO 609) or Graduate Research (BIO 605-606).
 The remaining courses are chosen with advisement.